manish-saiyom/supportapp/README.md

 # supportapp
-This Application is private and it is not meant to be used in pulic.
+This Application is private and it is not meant to be used in public.